qmuli/qmuli/README.md

 Getting started
 ---------------

 Thanks to [the recent addition of a dockerized Lambda build](https://github.com/qmuli/qmuli/pull/5/commits), a qmulus **now does not need** to be built on an Amazon Linux AMI in order to be compatible with running it on a lambda.
-One only needs a system with stack and docker installed in order to build everything necessary for the successful deploy.
+One only needs a system with `stack` and `docker` installed in order to build everything necessary for a successful deployment.

 ###Clone and build the library and examples